QuantFILab/Divfolio/README.md

 ### By downloading an exucunable package from the Github

-We offer the electron-exucunable package on the Github that you can be downloaded on the foulder name ""
+We offer the electron-exucunable package on the Github that you can be downloaded on the foulder name ["Executable Package"]()

 ## Original Research Papers related to Divfolio